 Space Mission Involvement

 On this page we list space mission involvement.
 This includes projects related to actual space missions or theoretical projects that had the potential to become real space missions had they advanced to the next stage.
+This also includes some missions for which I didn’t have any active involvement but participated in the popular outreach activities.

 Project Starshot Laser Sail Mission Concept (2016 - 2023)